SULF

 There are also certain limitations in the event of gross negligence, for compensation in the event of time spent abroad, war, nuclear reaction and certain acts of terrorism.

-Terms and conditions (in Swedish)
+Insurance terms and conditions (in Swedish)